8 Great Things To Do in Wadi Rum Camp, Jordan

-One of the most popular things to do in Wadi Rum is a jeep tour to the highlights of the desert.
+One of the most popular things to do in Wadi Rum Jordan is a jeep tour to the highlights of the desert.
 The jeep tours can last anything between a few hours or an entire day.

 In the old days, Bedouins used to roam the desert with camels or on foot.
 Nowadays, almost every camp has a few jeeps to pick up clients.
 Also, the Bedouins living only in the desert often have a jeep.
 Thus, even if I prefer to travel sustainable, a jeep tour in Wadi Rum is like joining the Bedouins on their daily routes.

 Most of the best Wadi Rum Jeep tours can be booked at the camp or at the Visitor’s Centre.
 If you go for a day trip, don’t forget to bring water and food.
 You can buy some food in the Rum village.

 The Wadi Rum Jeep Tour was the first I did in my life and I found it quite fun.
-As the Wadi Rum desert is large and the main attractions are spread out all over the area, the jeep tour was the best way to see as much as possible.
+As the Wadi Rum desert is large and the main attractions are spread out all over the area, the jeep tour was the best Wari Rum tour.
+Check rates & reviews for Wadi Rum Tours here

 The highlight of the Wadi Rum Jeep Tour, however, was the camel mummy and her baby.
 As you’re free to stop whenever you feel like it, we took a couple of minutes to pet the camel baby.
 I can only recommend taking a desert tour.

 2. Go Camel Riding in Wadi Rum

 The second unmissable thing to do in Wadi Rum is going for a camel ride.
 Wadi Rum sightseeing couldn’t get any better than this!
 Unlike the camels in Petra which looked to be a little too skinny and exhausted, the camels of Wadi Rum are living in the desert for many generations and are cherished by their owners.